-August 28, 2016 \$ August 30, 2015 \$
+August 27, 2017 \$ August 28, 2016 \$

 (in thousands of dollars)

-Jack Astor's Canyon Creek Chophouse 4,001 505 4,166 505
+Jack Astor's Canyon Creek Chophouse 4,001 505 4,001 505

-4,506 4,671
+4,506 4,506

-As a result of declining sales and earnings of one restaurant (2015 - one restaurant), the Company recognized an impairment of goodwill of \$165,000 during the 52-week period ended August 28, 2016 (52-week period ended August 30, 2015 - \$200,000).
+The Company recognized an impairment of goodwill of \$nil during the 52-week period ended August 27, 2017 (52-week period ended August 28, 2016 - \$165,000) as a result of declining sales and earnings of one restaurant.

-The recoverable amount was based on value-in-use.
+For the year ended August 28, 2016, the recoverable amount was based on value-in-use.
 Significant assumptions used in the discounted cash flow model included estimated cash flows for the restaurant, the duration of the estimated cash flows, the discount rate of 13% and the estimated proceeds to dispose of the assets at the end of the lease term.
 Management has performed sensitivity testing and has determined that a reasonable change in the assumptions would not result in a material change to the goodwill impairment.